-When the finalised draft policy is ratified by the Board of Management, it becomes the College's agreed RSE Policy.
-A copy of the RSE policy will be available to staff in their handbook.
-The entire teaching staff will familiarise themselves with the policy and make themselves aware of any changes implied in curriculum delivery.
+When the finalised draft policy will be ratified by the Board of Management, it becomes the College's agreed RSE Policy.

-Parents/guardians will be informed of the RSE Policy from the time of acceptance of the student.
+Parents/guardians will be informed of the RSE Policy at the Open night

-A copy of the RSE policy will be available at all times in the General Office and on the school's Website.
+A copy of the RSE policy will be on the Website.